-- 5.4.1.1 Laboratory user may clean up small spills when they have the necessary materials in the laboratory and have the appropriate training to clean it up safely.
-(See the EH&S web page for specific spill clean-up recommendations.) - 5.4.1.2 All spills involving mercury must be reported to EH&S immediately at 910-521-6792. - 5.4.1.3 Spills involving a large quantity of material, high level of toxicity, materials capable of causing damage to the laboratory structure, or a material the laboratory user is not comfortable with should be referred to EH&S at 910-521-6792. - 5.4.1.4 Spills that the user cannot clean up that occur after normal business hours should refer to UNCP Police by calling 910-521-6235.
-Evacuate the area and wait to meet UNCP Police and/or EH&S.
+5.4.1.1 Laboratory users may clean up a small spill when they have the necessary materials in the laboratory and have the appropriate training to clean the spill up safely.
+(See the EHS web page for specific spill clean-up recommendations.)

+5.4.1.2 All spills involving mercury must be reported to EHS immediately at 910-521-6792.

+5.4.1.3 Spills involving any large quantity of material, high level of toxicity, materials capable of causing damage to the laboratory structure, or a material the laboratory user is not comfortable with should be reported to EHS at 910-521-6792.

+5.4.1.4 Spills that the user cannot clean up that occur after normal business hours should refer to UNCP Police by calling 910-521-6235.
+Evacuate the area and wait to meet UNCP Police and/or EHS.

+5.4.1.5 Each department must maintain material appropriate spill kits to respond to spills in their area (corrosive, mercury, heavy metal, etc.).